Vito Russo: Life and work

 In 1983, Russo wrote, produced, and hosted a series focusing on the gay community called Our Time for WNYC-TV public television, that was co-hosted by Marcia Pally.
 This series featured the nation's first GLBT hard news and documentary video segment produced and directed by social behaviorist D. S. Vanderbilt.

 Russo's concern over how LGBT people were presented in the popular media led him to co-found the Gay and Lesbian Alliance Against Defamation (GLAAD), a watchdog group that monitors LGBT representation in the mainstream media and presents the annual GLAAD Media Awards.
 The Vito Russo Award is named in his memory and is presented to an openly gay or lesbian member of the media community for their outstanding contribution in combating homophobia.
 Russo was also actively involved in the AIDS direct action group ACT UP.

 Russo appeared in the 1989 documentary Common Threads: Stories from the Quilt as a "storyteller," relating the life and death of his lover Jeffrey Sevcik.
 The film won the Academy Award for Best Documentary Feature at the 62nd Academy Awards.

-In 1990, Vito Russo spent a year in California at the University of California, Santa Cruz, teaching a class, also titled "The Celluloid Closet".
+In 1990, Russo spent a year at the University of California, Santa Cruz, teaching a class, also titled "The Celluloid Closet".
 He enjoyed being a professor, spending lecture breaks smoking and joking with his students.

 Also in 1990, Merrill College at UC Santa Cruz established Vito Russo House to promote Gay, Lesbian, Bisexual and Transgender awareness and provide a safe and comfortable living environment for queer, straight-supportive and all students who value and appreciate diversity.
 The house tailors its programming to meet the needs of LGBT students and offers all an opportunity to build understanding and tolerance.